eLifeAmbassadors/Intersectionality-inclusive-guidelines/README.md

 ## Acknowledgements

 We would like to thank eLife Community staff for their support, and the eLife Community Ambassadors who have translated the guidelines: Yen-Chung Chen and Hung Lo (Chinese), Humberto Debat (Spanish), Melanie Krause (German), and Renuka Kudva (Hindi).
+Images (except for Intersectionality logo) created with Biorender.com.